 Most pupils select three additional GCSE courses.
 There is a range of subjects from which to make these choices.

-Art, Business, Computer Science, Drama, Food Preparation & Nutrition, Geography, History, Music, Photography, Physical Education and Religious Studies.
+Art, Business, Computer Science, Drama, Design & Technology, Food Preparation & Nutrition, Geography, History, Music, Photography, Physical Education and Religious Studies.

 Since the humanities (History and Geography) are seen as facilitating subjects, we advise all pupils to consider taking at least one of these.